medakk/lipwig/README.md

 # lipwig
-lipwig is a server that uses an endpoint to copy data to clipboard.
-This provides a simple way of sharing text from a mobile device to the PC/laptop. `lipwig` also allows you to view clipboard data from the PC on other devices.

-`lipwig` is implemented in Python 3.
+`lipwig` lets you access your clipboard over a server.
+This provides a simple way of sharing text from a mobile device to the PC/laptop. `lipwig` is implemented in Python 3, and uses the `http.server` module for hosting the server.

 ### Usage